-- 1.26 FORM OF PAPERS: All papers required or permitted to be filed with the director, a hearing examiner, or the board shall be on an official form prepared by the director, if available, or on eight and one-half by 11 white paper, double spaced.
-All papers shall show at or near the top of the first page the case name and, if available, the case number, and shall be signed. - 1.27 APPEAL OR REVIEW BY THE BOARD: Unless otherwise provided in these rules, appeal or request for review by the board shall be permitted only upon completion of proceedings before a hearing examiner or the director.
+11.21.1.26 FORM OF PAPERS: All papers required or permitted to be filed with the director, a hearing examiner, or the board shall be on an official form prepared by the director, if available, or on eight and one-half by 11 white paper, double spaced.
+All papers shall show at or near the top of the first page the case name and, if available, the case number, and shall be signed.
+[11.21.1.26 NMAC - N, 3/15/2004]

+11.21.1.27 APPEAL OR REVIEW BY THE BOARD: Unless otherwise provided in these rules, appeal or request for review by the board shall be permitted only upon completion of proceedings before a hearing examiner or the director.
 Review by the board shall be based on the evidence presented or offered at the earlier stages of the proceeding, and shall not be de novo.
-An interlocutory appeal may be allowed with the permission of the board, director or the hearing examiner. - 1.28 DIRECTOR'S AUTHORITY: Except as otherwise provided in these rules, the director shall have authority to delegate to other board employees or outside contractors any of the authority delegated to the director by these rules.
-In every case where these rules, the Act, or the Hobbs Municipal Code provide for the appointment of a hearing examiner, the director or the board shall appoint the hearing examiner, and may appoint the director or a board member as the hearing examiner. - 1.29 CLOSING OF CASES: The director shall close a case following completion of all administrative and judicial proceedings related to the case.
-The director may, after notice to the parties, summarily close any case in which the moving party has taken no action within the previous six months, unless the delay is caused by factors beyond the party's control. - 1.30 PUBLICATION OF BOARD DECISIONS: At the times and in the manner prescribed by the board, the director shall reproduce multiple copies of board decisions, classify and index the decisions, and make tables and indexes of the decisions, as well as compilations of the decisions, available to the public. - 1.31 TIME LIMITS FOR BOARD ACTIONS: Whenever these rules set forth a period of time within which the board, the director, or a hearing officer must take any action, the board, director or hearing examiner may, for good cause, extend for a reasonable time, not to exceed 20 workdays for each extension, the date by which such action must be taken, unless the date is controlled by statute or the Hobbs Municipal Code.
+An interlocutory appeal may be allowed with the permission of the board, director or the hearing examiner.

+11.21.1.28 DIRECTOR'S AUTHORITY: Except as otherwise provided in these rules, the director shall have authority to delegate to other board employees or outside contractors any of the authority delegated to the director by these rules.
+In every case where these rules or the Act provide for the appointment of a hearing examiner, the director or the board shall appoint the hearing examiner, and may appoint the director or a board member as the hearing examiner.

+11.21.1.29 CLOSING OF CASES: The director shall close a case following completion of all administrative and judicial proceedings related to the case.
+The director may, after notice to the parties, summarily close any case in which the moving party has taken no action within the previous six months, unless the delay is caused by factors beyond the party's control.

+11.21.1.30 PUBLICATION OF BOARD DECISIONS: At the times and in the manner prescribed by the board, the director shall reproduce multiple copies of board decisions, classify and index the decisions, and make tables and indexes of the decisions, as well as compilations of the decisions, available to the public.
+[11.21.1.30 NMAC - N, 3/15/2004]

+11.21.1.31 TIME LIMITS FOR BOARD ACTIONS: Whenever these rules set forth a period of time within which the board, the director, or a hearing officer must take any action, the board, director or hearing examiner may, for good cause, extend for a reasonable time, not to exceed 20 workdays for each extension, the date by which such action must be taken, unless the date is controlled by statute.
+[11.21.1.31 NMAC - N, 3/15/2004]

-1.32 MEETINGS BY TELEPHONE:
+11.21.1.32 MEETINGS BY TELEPHONE:

-- A. Pursuant to Subsection C of Section 10-15-1 NMSA, 1978, a member of the board may participate in a meeting of the public employee labor relations board by means of a conference telephone or other similar communications equipment in accordance with the provisions enumerated in Subsections B through E of Section 1.32. - B. This rule shall only apply when it is otherwise difficult or impossible for the member to attend the meeting in person. - C. Each member participating by conference telephone must be identified when speaking. - D. All participants must be able to hear each other at the same time. - E. Members of the public attending the meeting must be able to hear any member of the board who speaks during the meeting.
+A. Pursuant to Subsection C of Section 10-15-1 NMSA, 1978, a member of the board may participate in a meeting of the public employee labor relations board by means of a conference telephone or other similar communications equipment in accordance with the provisions enumerated in Subsections B through E of 11.21.1.32 NMAC.

+B. This rule shall only apply when it is otherwise difficult or impossible for the member to attend the meeting in person.

+- C. Each member participating by conference telephone must be identified when speaking. - D. All participants must be able to hear each other at the same time.

+E. Members of the public attending the meeting must be able to hear any member of the board who speaks during the meeting.

-1.33 CHAIRPERSON SUCCESSION:
+11.21.1.33 CHAIRPERSON SUCCESSION: